Rajmane2507/M2_Embedded_MiniProject/5_Report/README.md

 ## CONCLUSION:

-We have designed a simple method of temperature control system automatically.Utilizing the concept cooling after certain temperature, ATMEGA328-based hardwarealong with display was realized in hardware
+We have designed a simple method of temperature control system automatically.
+Utilizing the concept cooling after certain temperature, ATMEGA328-based hardware along with display was realized in hardware